Let’s keep it simple. There are basically two management styles: “bossy” and “buddy.”

 When to use it?

-- When employees are already aware of their weaknesses and motivated to improve their performance and leaders use conflict management styles
+• When employees are already aware of their weaknesses and motivated to improve their performance leaders use conflict management styles

 What are the risks?

-- If a coaching is exercised poorly or your new hires lack motivation, their performance will stagnate
+• If coaching is exercised poorly or your new hires lack motivation, their performance will stagnate

 Affiliative style

 Key features.
 If to wrap it up in one phrase, that would be “People come first”.
 You praise employees for what they’ve done right and treat them like your family members or friends.
-Ready to recieve the best boss ever title for this approach?
+Ready to receive the best boss-ever title for this approach?

 When to use it?